Home

 Fontana del Mascherone in Spoleto

 Vermicino is a little hamlet on the road (Via Tuscolana) leading to Frascati.
-Here Clemens XII built a simple but elegant fountain.
+Here Clement XII built a simple but elegant fountain.
 He also built not far from here the fountain of Porta Furba.

 Fountain in Vermicino near Frascati

-Statues to Clemens XII were erected in Ravenna and Ancona, but the coat of arms of the pope was not spared by the Revolution.
-Matelica is a little town in the inner Marche near Fabriano which hosts a museum of papal memorabilia of the XVIIIth century.
+Matelica is a little town in the inner Marche near Fabriano which houses a museum of papal memorabilia of the XVIIIth century.
 The material was gathered by Monsignor Venanzio Filippo Piersanti a prelate of the papal court in the first half of the XVIIIth century.
 The museum has a small collection of cardboard papal coats of arms.
 They were (and are) used to show the coat of arms of the current pope and very few of them have been retained.
-The church of S. Filippo in Matelica has another coat of arms of Clemens XII.
+The church of S. Filippo in Matelica has another coat of arms of Clement XII.

 Coats of arms in Matelica